nalivajr/waldo-test-app/README.md

 ## Error handling

-Application have simple error handing.
-The most common network, validation are handled.
-All other errors is considered as unexpected.
+Application has simple error handing.
+The most common network and validation errors are handled.
+All other errors are considered as unexpected.
 The main idea is to throw exception of particular type if app faces with a problem, which then are translated to user friendly message using `ErrorDispatcher` (mostly in View models)

 ## Tests

-Unfortunately because of restricted time, unit tests were not added But since clean arhitecure is used, different components of the app is represented with the interfaces, so we can easily Mock them with Mockito framework and check.
+Unfortunately because of restricted time, unit tests were not added But since clean arhitecure is used, different components of the app are represented with the interfaces, so we can easily Mock them with Mockito framework and check.

-Apps designed to allow to cover all the domain logic (network, domain services (or repositories), etc.) with usual unit tests, and only UI part requires other approach for testing (if needed)
+Apps designed to allow to cover all the domain logic (network, domain services (or repositories), etc.) with usual unit tests, and only UI part requires other approach for testing (if needed).

 ## Next steps